|

 Great efforts have been made in the development of Afrikaans.
 A considerable body of literature exists in the language including some fine poetry.
 It has great power of expression in the down-to-earth things of everyday life.
 Afrikaans textbooks have been produced in scientific and technical fields.

-Some Coloured also speak English in the latter years of apartheid, many joined black South Africans in consciously fostering English as a protest against apartheid, the policy of the Afrikaners.
+Some Coloureds also speak English.
+In the latter years of apartheid, many joined black South Africans in consciously fostering English as a protest against apartheid, the policy of the Afrikaners.

 Political Situation:

-After WW II, the Afrikaners gained control of South Africa in the victory of the Nationalist Party in 1948.
+After WWII, the Afrikaners gained control of South Africa in the victory of the Nationalist Party in 1948.
 The policy of apartheid was developed as an attempt to maintain white (Afrikaner) supremacy in South Africa.
 In 1949 racially mixed marriage was made illegal.
+Even though separation of the races (apartheid, "apartness") was instituted in 1948, the Coloured community remained enfranchised until 1952, when their vote was also taken away by new apartheid laws.

 Despite strenuous efforts, the policy of apartheid was unworkable and eventually collapsed in the face of increasing black resistance at home and international condemnation abroad, leading to the triumph of the African National Congress in 1994.
-The British South Africans were opponents of apartheid, but were a minority in the Nationalist-dominated parliament after the war.
+Though South Africa under the British had been structurally racist in orientation, after the National Party gained power in 1948, the British South Africans were in some ways opponents of apartheid.
+But opponents of apartheid were a minority in the Nationalist-dominated parliament after the war.

 Under apartheid they had an advantage over blacks because of their good Afrikaans, required for public or private employment and promotion.
 The Coloureds were given a privileged position under apartheid rule, though their rights were also limited.
 Even so, Coloureds were visible in political parties and social movements opposing apartheid.